Putting All the Strategies Of Step by Step Guide to Social Media Marketing Together

 As you learned right at the beginning of step by step guide to Social Media Marketing, your very first step is to decide what you want your social media presence to do for you.
 For example, do you want to:

-What you’re going to do is decide what your PRIMARY goal on social media is.
+What you’re going to do is decide what your PRIMARY goal on social media platforms is?
 This is the one goal that’s more important to you than all the others.
 This primary goal is going to drive your entire social media strategy.
 Every piece of content you post is going to serve as a step towards your goal.

 Of course, that doesn’t mean you need to create just one goal.
 You certainly can and should lay out your secondary goals as well.
-Then when you create your strategy or create a piece of content, you can check that it’s a step towards your primary goal, and also check if it supports your secondary goal.
+Then when you create your social media strategy or create a piece of content, you can check that it’s a step towards your primary goal, and also check if it supports your secondary goal.

 You’ll get an example of this in Step 5 of this planner.
 But first, let’s work through the next steps…